 \subsection{Statistical Significance and Inference}

-Next we examine the hedonic price model's statistical significance using Section 3.2.
-We illustrate this approach in Figure \ref{fig:significance}, which reports the estimated coefficients on value embeddings for the month of November 2018 and reports the component-wise confidence intervals.
-We also illustrate the construction of the confidence intervals for predicted hedonic price in Table \ref{table:CI}, which reports the $90\%$ confidence intervals for estimated hedonic prices for two example products.
+We examine the hedonic price model's statistical significance using the methods in Section 3.2.\footnote{Note that the procedure involves re-estimating the final model weights, $\theta$.
+Thus, this section considers slightly different coefficient and hedonic price estimates than those discussed elsewhere in the paper.} Figure \ref{fig:significance} reports the estimated coefficients on value embeddings for the month of November 2018 as well as the component-wise confidence intervals.
+We also illustrate the construction of the confidence intervals for predicted hedonic price in Table \ref{table:CI}, which reports the $90\%$ confidence intervals for estimated hedonic prices of two example products.